MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/power-pages-on-virtual-tables-overview.md

 External users are typically users from the customer or vendor organizations of companies that purchase Business Central licenses.
 In some commerce or collaboration scenarios, these users might need to participate in processes that involve data stored in Business Central online, such as customer onboarding, vendor bidding, and so on&mdash;even if they aren’t Business Central users.
 This new feature enables those companies to build business-to-business (B2B) portals using Power Pages that serve their customers and vendors, so external users can have anonymous and authenticated access to data stored in Business Central online.

 Anonymous access via Power Pages allows external users to perform API operations on Business Central tables without signing in.
 Authenticated access via Power Pages requires external users to sign in to perform API operations on Business Central tables or rows that are accessible to them.
 Business Central admins can select only the necessary API operations, tables, and rows to be enabled for anonymous and authenticated access by external users.
 Additionally, this feature also enables authenticated access via Power Pages for internal and existing Business Central users, similar to authenticated access via Power Apps and Power Automate.

-This article highlights the new feature of Power Pages on virtual tables, the prerequisites and step-by-step instructions to preview it, as well as its current limitations/future improvements.
+This article highlights the new feature of Power Pages on virtual tables, the prerequisites and step-by-step instructions to preview it, and its current limitations/future improvements.

 ## Prerequisites and step-by-step instructions

 To preview the new feature of Power Pages on virtual tables, complete the following tasks:

 1. Create or upgrade a Business Central environment with *Dynamics 365 Business Central 2023 Wave 2 Release* (version 23.1 or later).
 1. In Business Central, use the assisted setup to connect your Business Central environment to a Dataverse environment, in which you want to make your Business Central tables available as virtual tables.
-This will guide you to install the *Business Central Virtual Table* plugin from AppSource.
+This guides you to install the *Business Central Virtual Table* plugin from AppSource.

    For more information, go to [Connect Business Central online to Dataverse](#connect) in this article.
 1. In Business Central, admins can assign permission sets to the built-in app and service-to-service (S2S) users that will access data stored in Business Central online via Power Pages on behalf of anonymous and authenticated external users.